-In this section we compare the predicted mean N_H column densities and obscured AGN fractions as a function of AGN X-ray luminosity, with data from Ueda et al. (2014), Buchner et al. (2015), and Ananna et al. (2019) (U14; B15; A19, hereafter), which are among the most complete compilations in terms of AGN luminosity and redshift coverage, including data from deep surveys from observatories such as Swift/BAT, ASCA, XMM-Newton, Chandra, ROSAT, or AEGIS.
-The major differences between U14, B15, and A19 are described and deeply studied in A19, Sections 3.1 and 3.2, where they focus on the different methods to calculate the X-ray luminosity function.
+In this section, we compare the predicted mean $N{\rm H}$ column densities and obscured AGN fractions as a function of AGN X-ray luminosity, with data from Ueda et al. (2014), Buchner et al. (2015), and Ananna et al. (2019) (U14, B15, A19, hereafter), which are among the most complete compilations in terms of AGN luminosity and redshift coverage, including data from deep surveys from observatories such as Swift/BAT, ASCA (Advanced Satellite for Cosmology and Astrophysics), XMM-Newton, Chandra, ROSAT, or AEGIS (All-Wavelength Extended Groth Strip International Survey).
+The major differences between U14, B15, and A19 are described and deeply studied in A19, Sections 3.1 and 3.2, where they focus on the different methods to calculate the X-ray LF (XLF).
 Specifically, we use two forms from A19, one which closely follows the analytic formula by U14 with updated parameters, and a new one derived from Machine Learning algorithms, which we label as A19-ML throughout.
-It is interesting to note that the two A19 prescriptions are fits to the same data sets but with different prescriptions, and provide very different results, as we show in the next Figures.
+It is